[FUSE] arv-mount is too slow for strelka

 Until then: use a bigger cache, or fewer concurrent readers per arv-mount process.

-#3 Updated by Peter Amstutz over 3 years ago
+#3 Updated by Peter Amstutz about 5 years ago

 I suggest collecting some hard data.
 We should compare times for transferring a single medium sized file (5-10 GiB) to a crunch node by various methods: